nicklamiller/rs_take_home/README.md

     )
     association_counts.show()

-One can also supply queries as an argument with a list of tuples that correspond to custom queries.
-The default queries used here are those specified in the problem statement and will return the example output also listed in the problem statement.
+Note the queries specified in the above code block are those from the problem statement, so this function call will return the example output also listed in the problem statement.

 ---